Survival horror

-Survival horror is a subgenre of horror and survival games.
-Although combat can be part of the gameplay, the player is made to feel less in control than in typical action games through limited ammunition or weapons, health, speed and vision, or through various obstructions of the player's interaction with the game mechanics.
+Survival horror is a subgenre of horror games.
+Although combat can be part of the gameplay, the player is made to feel less in control than in typical action games through limited ammunition or weapons, health, speed, and vision, or through various obstructions of the player's interaction with the game mechanics.
 The player is also challenged to find items that unlock the path to new areas and solve puzzles to proceed in the game.
-Games make use of strong horror themes, like dark mazelike environments and unexpected attacks from enemies.
+Games make use of strong horror themes, such as dark mazelike environments and unexpected attacks from enemies.

 The term "survival horror" was first used for the original Japanese release of Resident Evil in 1996, which was influenced by earlier games with a horror theme such as 1989's Sweet Home and 1992's Alone in the Dark.
-The name has been used since then for games with similar gameplay, and has been retroactively applied to earlier titles.
+The name has been used since then for games with similar gameplay and has been retroactively applied to earlier titles.
 Starting with the release of Resident Evil 4 in 2005, the genre began to incorporate more features from action games and more traditional first person and third-person shooter games.
-This has led game journalists to question whether long-standing survival horror franchises and more recent franchises have abandoned the genre and moved into a distinct genre often referred to as "action horror".
+This has led game journalists to question whether long-standing survival horror franchises and more recent franchises have abandoned the genre and moved into a distinct genre often referred to as "action horror."

+Since the release of the Resident Evil 2 remake in 2019, several journalists and critics have described the current period in time as a "renaissance" for the survival horror genre, citing the renewed popularity of both new titles and remakes of classic games like Silent Hill 2.

 Definition

-Survival horror refers to a subgenre of survival video games that include horror game elements.
+Survival horror refers to a subgenre of action-adventure game which draws heavily from the conventions of horror fiction.
 The player character is vulnerable and under-armed, which puts emphasis on puzzle-solving and evasion, rather than the player taking an offensive strategy.
 Games commonly challenge the player to manage their inventory and ration scarce resources such as ammunition.
 Another major theme throughout the genre is that of isolation.
 Typically, these games contain relatively few non-player characters and, as a result, frequently tell much of their story second-hand through the usage of journals, texts, or audio logs.

 While many action games feature lone protagonists versus swarms of enemies in a suspenseful environment, survival horror games are distinct from otherwise horror-themed action games.
 They tend to de-emphasize combat in favor of challenges such as hiding or running from enemies and solving puzzles.
 Still, it is not unusual for survival horror games to draw upon elements from first-person shooters, or even role-playing games.
 According to IGN, "Survival horror is different from typical game genres in that it is not defined strictly by specific mechanics, but subject matter, tone, pacing, and design philosophy."